ALaDyn/tools-ALaDyn/lampy/README.md

 To install LAMPy, you can build it from the source code, or you can download the latest stable version from Pypi, installing it via pip

 `pip install lampy`

+## Build LAMPy from source

+To build LAMPy from source, you must run the following commands

+- `python setup.py build_clib` that compiles the C libraries needed to read the data files using a system C compiler,
+- `python setup.py develop` that builds the cython and python sources and installs the package in the `$PYTHONENV`.